softlayer/githubio_source/content/article/Introduction-Object-Storage.md

 ---
 title: "An Introduction to Object Storage"
 description: "With the release of SoftLayer Object Storage, we wanted to integrate brand-unique, value-added features on top of the already comprehensive tools that have been set in place to provide a first-in-class product for our customers.
-While Object Storage has many features that come standard from the <a href="http://openstack.org/projects/storage/">OpenStack Object Storage</a> project (code-named Swift), the additional features we have integrated will bring your storage to the next level."
+While Object Storage has many features that come standard from the OpenStack Object Storage project (code-named Swift), the additional features we have integrated will bring your storage to the next level."
 date: "2012-02-08"
 tags:
     - "article"